 Breathing During Meditation

-When you’ve finally settled, start focusing on your deep breathing meditation.
+When you’ve finally settled, if you’d like to use an initial deep breathing meditation exercise to relax, start focusing on your deep breathing meditation.
 Breathe in deeply through your nose for about three seconds and hold it in for a further two seconds.
 Next, exhale for about four seconds through your mouth.
-You could repeat this exercise for two minutes, or at least until you’re calm and settled.
-Next, gradually transition into your most natural breathing technique.
+You could repeat this exercise if you’d like.
+Next, gradually transition into your natural breathing technique.
 If you prefer breathing in and out through your nose, go ahead and do this.
 If you’re okay exhaling through your mouth, well and good.
-The most important thing to consider when breathing during meditation is to do what occurs naturally to you.
+The most important thing to consider when breathing during meditation is to do what occurs naturally to you, to let your body, breath and mind be as they are.

 What is mindfulness of breathing?

 Mindfulness simply refers to paying close attention to the activities you’re performing.
 It involves rooting yourself in the present moment rather than stressing your mind over past or future events.
 It’s quite easy to get swept by worrying thoughts, most of which culminate into stress, depression or anxiety.
 For instance, you might constantly be wondering what you’ll take for dinner while you’re at work.
 Or when you’re at home with family, you’re worried about the next day’s errands.
-According to Tsony Francis Devroux, a revered meditation teacher, performing deep breathing meditation exercises allows us to develop the spirit of contentment – which is the main source of our happiness.
+According to Tsony Francis Devroux, a revered meditation teacher, a daily meditation practice allows us to develop the spirit of contentment – which is the main source of a more lasting happiness.

 Mindful breathing during meditation involves paying attention to every inhalation and exhalation.
 Notice the sensations that flow throughout your body as you breathe, how your stomach moves up and down.
 Experts suggest that performing mindfulness for as little as 15 minutes daily could make all the difference.
 The benefits of meditation are numerous.
 Dr. Trungram Gyalwa breaks down these benefits in his Mind Talk, saying that a peaceful mind appreciates more, makes better decisions and has a better, more positive perception of the world.

-Still wondering whether to exhale through your nose or mouth?
-Dr. Gyalwa explains that however you meditate, the benefits that accrue are unquestionable.
+Trungram Gyalwa further explains that however you meditate, the benefits that accrue are unquestionable.
 A calm mind is happier and more peaceful.
 Although progress will manifest gradually, some of the benefits will start showing up after a short time.
 It’s important to commit to a short meditation practice initially – this builds a consistent habit.
 Say two minutes or five minutes if you can.